Skip to content

 Each map entry becomes a typed log.KeyValue: strings → StringValue, ints → Int64Value, bools → BoolValue, and so on.
 Nested maps and slices recurse into MapValue / SliceValue.

-Struct metadata nests under MetadataFieldName
+Struct metadata nests under the metadata key

 go